Dungeons and Animals

 Titan Sculpture: A sculpture of the Titan that Millie purchased in Trenkhet, hoping to learn more about the mysterious creature.

 Dreams Box: A small box with the word ‘Dreams’ on it.
 Millie had this when she “woke up” but she does not know its relevance.

-“Frequently irritating.
+“More irritating than she is endearing.
 Babysitting this lion has, honestly, probably made me more responsible.”

 “She’s easy to get along with, she’s always up for some nonsensical fun and I never feel like she judges me like the others do.
 Sometimes she can be a coward and she’s not great a fighting but that’s okay.
 We’re great parents to Frangeline.”